vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 |TAP-007  | Use services external services and service clusters         |  Utilizing external services allows the service operators to customize their cluster parameters for their specific services and manage their respective life cycles independently   | Utilizing external clusters adds some technical complexity

 ### In-Cluster
 Services can be deployed directly into the same cluster running Tanzu Application Service.
-This kind of deployment is more suited to workspace environments.
+This kind of deployment is more suited to iterate cluster environments.
 Two possible implementations include, 1) same namespace, 2) different namespaces.
 The diagram depicts the latter.
 ![](img/tap-architecture-planning/in-cluster.png)
 <!-- slides 80-82 https://onevmw-my.sharepoint.com/:p:/g/personal/mijames_vmware_com/EYK5tKWk83RFia7QHHkaAj0BUnnhenCjlto4qpYDY_ZyFw?e=NhmLnZ -->